Presidents since 1912

 2001 - 2003

-Originally from St. Isidore-de-Bellevue, Saskatchewan, Jennie Baudais is a businesswoman active at the local level with the Fransaskoise school and the Francophone BDS Association.
-She was notably involved in the construction of the Rendez-vous, the Fransaskois cultural centre in Bellevue.
+Originally from St. Isidore-de-Bellevue, Saskatchewan, Jennie Baudais is a businesswoman active at the local level with the Fransaskoise school and the Association Francophone BDS.
+She was notably involved in constructing the Rendez-vous, the Fransaskois cultural centre in Bellevue.

 WILFRID DENIS